twain/twain-samples/TWAIN-Samples/Twain_DS_sample01/README.txt

 ------------

 [Linux]
-- install qmake then run it to generate makefiles
+- install QT 4.5.3 then run it to generate makefiles
 - make
-- copy images/TWAIN_logo.png to /usr/local/lib/twain
+- copy images/TWAIN_logo.png to /usr/local/lib/twain/sample2
-- copy src/TWAINDS_Sample01.ds to /usr/local/lib/twain
+- copy src/TWAINDS_Sample01.ds to /usr/local/lib/twain/sample2

 notes: it is a future goal to have "make install" do the above copies.

 [Windows]
 - QMake is used to generate the makefiles.
 You can get a copy of this free in any QT Open Source distribution.
 Please see http://www.trolltech.com for more info.
-- copy the TWAIN_logo.png and TWAINDS_Sample[32|64].ds to /Windows/twain_[32|64]
+- copy the TWAIN_logo.png and TWAINDS_Sample[32|64].ds to /Windows/twain_[32|64]/sample2
 directory.
 - Or use the provided Visual Studio project files.